-- a. could not be located on an alternative site that would cause less harm, - b. would deliver benefits that clearly outweigh the impacts on the site's special interest and on the national network of such sites, and - c. would compensate for the loss of natural capital.
+- a. could not be located on an alternative site that would cause less harm, - would deliver benefits that clearly outweigh the impacts on the site's special interest and on the national network of such sites, and - c. would compensate for the loss of natural capital.

-The Council will seek to Development will be required to conserve and enhance the nature conservation and geodiversity interest of County Wildlife Sites, Local Wildlife Sites, RIGS and County Geodiversity Sites identified on the policies map, and Suffolk Biodiversity Action Planprotected and priority species and habitats, by controlling the type and intensity of development.
+Development will be required to conserve the nature conservation and geodiversity interest of County Wildlife Sites, Local Wildlife Sites, RIGS and County Geodiversity Sites identified on the policies map, and protected and priority species and habitats, by controlling the type and intensity of development.
 Proposals which would result in significant harm or net loss to biodiversity, having appropriate regard to the 'mitigation hierarchy', will not normally be permitted.
 Enhancements for protected sites and protected and priority species will be expected where possible.